Dear Kindergarten Moms,

 It’s not an easy thing, sending your baby into the world.
-I just recently had to do it for the second time.
-All of the emotions, excitement, and sadness that I felt when I sent my oldest to school all came flooding back when my middle daughter started kindergarten.
+This year I’ll send my youngest off to Kindergarten.
+I wrote about the struggle here–Is Post Toddler Depression a Thing?
+All of the emotions, excitement, and sadness that I felt when I sent my older two to school are back.
+You’d think I’d be used to this by now.

-Here I was again, a sleepless night before Kindergarten starts.
+Here I am again, sleepless nights before Kindergarten starts.
 I can’t help but lay awake and think about our time together.
-It seems like just yesterday I was being wheeled into the delivery room to meet you for the first time.
-They handed you to me, and from that moment on I haven’t let you go.
-Then you grew and with each passing year, I realized you were becoming more independent and the time was approaching when I would drop you off for your first day of school.
+It seems like just yesterday I was being wheeled into the delivery room to meet my little ones for the first time.
+They handed my this little human, and from that moment on they were mine to care for and love.
+Then they started growing and with each passing year, I realized they were becoming more independent and the time was approaching when I would drop each and every one of them off for their first day of school.

-As I lay awake remembering the first time you walked and talked, suddenly a panic rushes over me.
+As I lay awake remembering the first time they walked and talked, suddenly a panic rushes over me.
 Wait!
 I can’t do this.
-Your teachers won’t know that you need no less than 14 hugs before lunch.
-They won’t know what you mean when you say you want Elsa hair (a braid like Elsa from Frozen).
-I haven’t talked to you enough about bullies, maybe I’m a bad mom for not better preparing you.
-What if you get scared, what if you need me and you feel like I have abandoned you because I’m not there?
+Their teachers won’t know that they need no less than 14 hugs before lunch.
+They won’t know what it means when my youngest says she wants Elsa hair!
+I haven’t talked to them enough about bullies, maybe I’m a bad mom for not better preparing them.
+What if they get scared, what if they need me and they feel like I have abandoned them because I’m not there?
 YES, MOMS…WE ALL DO IT!
 We worry, stress, play the what-if game, and completely lose our minds the night before we send our little ones off to school.
 I assure you, this is perfectly normal and expected.